Abilasha2005/Ecommerce-Follow-Along/README.md

 What I Learned:
 Built a user-friendly and clean Sign-Up form using HTML and CSS.
 Implemented form validation to ensure that only valid data is submitted.

+**Milestone 6:** Backend Structure and Initial Setup** Password Encryption and User Data Storage

+Password Hashing:

+Implement bcrypt to hash the user's password during the signup process.
+Ensure that the hashed password is stored in the database instead of the plaintext version to enhance security.
+User Data Storage:

+Save all relevant user information (e.g., name, email, etc.) in the database.
+Maintain the integrity and confidentiality of the password by ensuring it remains encrypted throughout the process.

+**Milestone 7**
+Create Login Endpoint:

+Accept user credentials (email/username and password).
+Retrieve the corresponding user from the database.
+Validate Password:
+Use bcrypt to hash the entered password.
+Compare it with the stored hashed password for authentication.

+**Milestone 8**
+In this milestone we created two components called Home.jsx and productcard.jsx. product card.jsx is the template used in home.jsx to map out all the products and display them.
+We also added routes to the home.jsx to display it when the page loads.
+Based on the number of products the products are mapped and displayed.

+**Milestone 9:** Product Form Creation
+Overview

+In this milestone, I created a product form designed to collect all necessary details for new products.
+This form is essential for inputting data that will be stored in the MongoDB database and displayed on the product page, which was made in the previous milestone.

+Steps Taken

+Form Development: I designed and implemented a user-friendly form that allows for the input of multiple products, images along with other relevant product details such as name price description catagory tags... etc.

+For this milestone I mostly worked on the frontend of the project.
+I created a new file named as the productform.jsx.

+**Milestone 10**
+In this milestone I created a schema for products.
+I made this using a new js file in the Model folder named Productmodel.js.
+In this I used mongoose to make the schema.
+I also created a new file called Products.js when I have all the program for initiating a post request that will store all the data in the database.
+I also used the middleware Multer to process and use the image files that would be uploaded of the product.I have made the neccessary changes to the middleware folder and Index.js to work as intended.